-In the default setting the jumper is in position 2-3, i.e. the RS485 bus is not terminated by this detector!
-Activate the termination once on the detector at the end of a RS485 bus line.
+As default the switches 1 - 4 are in OFF position, i.e. the RS485 bus is not terminated!
+Activate the termination once at the detector at the end of the RS485 bus line!

-With lower baud rates (e.g. in default setting 9600 baud) and with short data bus lengths (e.g. within a rack), usually no termination is necessary.
+With lower baud rates (e.g. in default setting 9600 baud) and with short data bus lengths < 1 m, usually no termination is necessary.